ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/usecase.md

 sudo update-grub
 ```

-Reboot the system to activate the settings.
+Reboot the system to activate the settings:
 ```bash
 sudo reboot
 ```